Frijol/climate-change/book_list.md

 ## Kelsey's shortlist

 * [Hot, Flat, and Crowded by Thomas Friedman](https://www.goodreads.com/book/show/2358737.Hot_Flat_and_Crowded).
-If you're only going to read one of these books (and you're American), this is the one I'd recommend to most people.
+If you're only going to read one of these books (and you're American), this is the one I'd recommend to people looking for the big-picture context.
 It summarizes the main thrust of several of the books I've read and puts it into a geopolitical context.
 My favorite argument: Americans need a tax on carbon emissions because right now, by heavily subsidizing oil, we're already paying this tax (in effect) but to oil dictatorships rather than to our own country.
 Quick caveat: the author's tone works better as an audiobook.

+* [Energy for Future Presidents by Richard Muller](https://www.goodreads.com/book/show/13707580-energy-for-future-presidents).
+This is the best book I've found for people with engineering interests who want to understand the available energy technologies, their likely impacts, and their current challenges.

 * [What Can a Technologist Do about Climate Change?
 (A Personal View) by Bret Victor](http://worrydream.com/ClimateChange/).
 Detailed, illustrated, and actionable essay on how techies and entrepreneurs can work on the problem of climate change.